scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 This section describes the life of a SCION packet: how it is created at its source endpoint, passes through a number of SCION routers, and finally reaches its destination endpoint.
 It is assumed that both source and destination are native SCION endpoints (i.e. they both run a native SCION network stack).

-This example illustrates an intra-ISD case - i.e. all communication happening within a single ISD.
+The example below illustrates an intra-ISD case - i.e. all communication happening within a single ISD.
 As the sample ISD only consists of one core AS, the end-to-end path only includes an up-path and down-path segment.
 The forwarding logic is uniform across intra- and inter-ISD scenarios.
 An inter-ISD scenario would use an additional core path segment or a peering link.

 ~~~aasvg
                   +-------------------------+